Robotics and Autonomous Systems (Artificial Intelligence), MS

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in engineering, science, mathematics or a related field from a regionally accredited institution.
+Applicants must have earned a bachelor's or master's degree in engineering, science, mathematics or a related field from a regionally accredited institution.

 Applicants are required to submit: